wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

     new ***Sim*** for a previously computed ***Sample*** and ***Model*** can be probed along new fibersets/ to create potentials/*.* Optional.

+    `"export_behavior"`: The value (String) Instructs the pipeline how to behave if an export n_sim directory (i.e., ASCENT_NSIM_EXPORT_PATH/n_sims/<directory>)
+    already exists.
+There are three options: `"selective"` is the default behavior, output directories which already exist will be skipped, but any which do not exist will be generated, `"overwrite"` will remove the extant directory, and generate a new clean output directory in its place, `"error"` instructs the pipeline to exit if any export n_sim directory is found to already exist.

     `“partial_fem”`: The value (Boolean) of each property results in the program terminating after building the COMSOL FEM geometry for only the cuff (`“cuff_only”`) or only the nerve (`“nerve_only”`).
 The program